This is the home of various pupngo stuff. Link to overview of hosted ressources

 Looking for XWOAF-stuff?
 Go here where a mirror of the now vanished http://www.modest-proposals.com/Hacklin.htm can be found.
 Go here if you feel like (re-)creating the xwoaf-gem.

 pupngo toolchain was mostly based on precompiled uclibc toolchain root_fs_i386.ext2.bz2.

 Buildroot expect some tools to be availeble in the host.
-My target is to build a toolchain capable of building it self, a goal which is not a build-in feature of buildroot.
-Secondly I want the toolchain to be able to build pupngo from source.
+The target is to build a toolchain capable of building it self, a goal which is not a build-in feature of buildroot.
+Secondly the toolchain should be able to build pupngo from source.

 The host will be pristine P412 with devx installed.
 The target architecture will be i386.

 Installing and configuring Puppy Linux 4.12 is beyond the instructions given here.
 In short you download the puppy-4.1.2-k126.96.36.199-seamonkey.iso image and burn it to a CD or DVD media.
 Boot from the CD/DVD and install to harddisk/usb or even to the boot CD/DVD itself.
 After that install the devx_412.sfs.
 Below are links to copies hosted at this site.